feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 0. In the Dutch East Indies, in Batavia in particular, the o _kapitan Cina institution lasted until the last days of Dutch rule.
 And whereas in other parts of Southeast Asia, such as the Straits Settlements, the Kapitan Cina was an unofficial position, in the Dutch East Indies it was an integral part of

-| the colonial administration.
+I the colonial administration.

-Despite the long history of their settlement in the region, studies of the Chinese of Batavia are very few: | J Moerman, In en Om de Chineesche Kamp,!
+Despite the long history of their settlement in the region, studies of the Chinese of Batavia are very few: I J Moerman, In en Om de Chineesche Kamp,!
 J Th Vermeulen, De Chineezen te Batavia en de Troebelen van 1740,2C Salmon & D Lombard, Les Chinois des Jakarta; Temples et Vie Collective,?
 G J van Reenen, De Chineezen van Jakarta: Beschrijving van een Minderheidsgroep,* and L Blussé, Strange Company; Chinese Settlers, Mestizo Women and the the Dutch in VOC Batavia.5

 Moerman gives a detailed account of Chinese sociocultural life, customs and belief; almost the day-to-day life in the former Chinese quarter in Batavia.
 His work is a classic introduction to the study of the Chinese of Batavia.
 However, as the first edition was published in 1929, his views on the institution of the Chinese officers were formed when they were still the subject of lenghty debate.